-When fishing with dead or live baitfish, or with large you have to make sure to use strong treble hooks, as pike have very tough and bony lips and jaws.
+When fishing with dead or live baitfish or with large ones at that, you have to make sure to use strong treble hooks, as pike have very tough and bony lips and jaws.

-Super sharp and super strong trebles will reduce the risk of losing fish immensely and gives you that feeling of utter reliance and trust, which is so important when you are about to hook that big pike!
+Super sharp and super strong trebles will reduce the risk of losing fish immensely and give you that feeling of utter reliance and trust, which is so important when you are about to hook that big pike!

-I recommend using treble hook sizes of 2/0 and 3/0 for pike.
+I recommend using a size hook 2 or 4 for pike.
 This may sound a little too big, but larger hooks will most certainly land you more fish, as a pike’s mouth is really big and wide.

 The Gamakatsu G-Finesse are amazingly sharp and resistant trebles that will hook each and every pike perfectly.

-Best Landing Nets for Pike
+Best Landing Net for Pike

 For bigger pike that you cannot land with your hands, it is a good idea to bring a large landing net with you to the bank.
-Big pike can explode when coming close to the shore and you do not want a 20lb+ fish to keep swimming away from you.
+Big pike can explode when coming close to the shore, and you do not want a 20lb+ fish to keep swimming away from you.